Josh9182/Excel-Tips-and-Tricks/README.md

 **Value1:** This is the range of cells we would like to be calculated.
 In this example the "value1" is "Money Spent" (Column D), totaling 23 values.
 When plugged together, The "SMALL()" function will now look at Column D, and with the results from "COUNT()" find the 23rd smallest value, which in this case would be the largest.

 While we can do the "LARGE()" function and obtain the same answer, the ability to have options allows excel to be an extremely versatile and fantastic resource for data analysis.

+## Logical Operation Functions
+Excel hosts several logical functions such as "IF()", "AND()", "OR()", and "NOT()" which are essential tools for data analysis.
+These functions operate on the basis of true or false conditions, enabling the creation of more advanced, selective functions through the use of merging.
+Whether used independently or in combination, these functions facilitate a comprehensive examination of data.

 ## Common Operation Functions: